 Where is the sani-dump?

-The sani-station in Tofino is located at the Co-op gas station and the fee is a total of $5.60.
+The sani-station in Tofino is located at the Co-op Gas Bar.
 If you also purchase gas, then the use of the sani-dump is free.
-Green Point campground in Pacific Rim National Park Reserve has one, reserved for on-site campers.
+Green Point Campground in Pacific Rim National Park Reserve has one, reserved for on-site campers.

 Like the United States, Canada operates on 110V, 60 cycle electric power.
 We use a two- or three-pronged plug.
 Visitors from outside North America should bring a plug adaptor if you are travelling with small appliances from home.

 Pure, fresh water is one of Tofino’s greatest and surprisingly limited natural assets.
 You can help our community conserve with a few simple practices:

 Review the water conservation stages practiced in Tofino.

 Much like the rest of Canada, tipping is standard practice in Tofino.
 Whether it’s your fishing charter guide or a great meal at a restaurant, we recommend tipping between 15-20% of the total cost.
 When service taxes are included, such as at a restaurant, calculate your tip based on the total amount before the taxes have been added.
 And of course, how much you choose to tip should also reflect the quality of service you receive.

 Dogs are some of our favourite visitors, always in the moment!
 As per District of Tofino bylaw, all dogs entering and within the Corporation of the District of Tofino shall be under the control of the owner or harbourer and be leashed, tethered or contained within a vehicle.
 (And don’t forget a pocket full of poo bags!).
 Get more info on our dogs in Tofino page.